Kallakuris/kallakuris.github.io/index.md

 ---

 ## About
-I am passionate about building products, processes, and services that enhance user value and experience.
+I am passionate about simplifying products, processes, and services that enhance user value and experience.

 Here are some of the [ideas](/ideas).

-I have over 23 years of experience in delivering high impact transformation initiatives in operations and business functions.
-I worked in multiple industries including financial services, automotive, technology products, digital commerce, and telecom.

-My focus areas included operations, product strategy, business model design, transformations, analytics and insights, and 360-degree valuation of business/operating models.
-The primary focus has been on simplification and alignment of products, services, and operations to enhance business value, customer experience, and employee engagement.

-My other interests include – astrophysics, capitalism, democracy, and emerging technologies.

-Happy to hear your comments or suggestions.
-Thanks.
+Here are my views on [product management](/blog).

+I’ve spent over 23 years in leading operational excellence, product management, and transformation initiatives.
+I have worked in manufacturing, engineering, technology, and consulting areas in multiple industries.
+I’m now an independent consultant working with clients on product strategy, operating models, growth plans, and evaluation of private equity deals.
+Read my blog on these topics @ [kallakuris.com](kallakuris.com).

+My email is [chandra@kallakuris.com](mailto: chandra@kallakuris.com).
+You can find me on Twitter [@_kallakuris](twitter.com/_kallakuris).